Fleshgrinder/melaniegruber.de/src/projects/2014-06--barefoot/barefoot.md

 ## Personal Experience
 I mainly worked on the stylized textures of this game project, painting them in Adobe Photoshop with a graphics tablet.
 During this work I learned a lot about how surface structures and tileable textures can be created.
-I also did some low poly modeling of ingame assets in Autodesk 3ds max.
+I also did some low poly modeling of ingame assets in Autodesk 3ds Max.
 This helped me to understand the special demands of game projects and the techniques used to create objects with a low poly count.

 ## Project Summary